Change Management: Initiation Is the First Step

 The Initiation/Awareness Stage

 Awareness of the need for change can come from many different sources.
 Sometimes people just realize that there must be a better way to get work done.
-Other times, people are influenced by outside sources, such as people in other organizations, books, videos, or an article.
+Other times, people are influenced by outside sources, such as people in other organizations, books, videos, or an article they read.
 The competition also drives change initiation.

 Specific examples of initiation/awareness sources of information that spark the need for change include:

-- Recognizing that a current system is not working; and
+- Recognizing that a current system is not working

 Create an Organization Culture That Encourages Necessary Change